 Research Design: Case Study

 The use of unmanned aerial vehicles in targeting Anwar al-Awlaki in Yemen is the specific case study which provides context to this argument.
 This case is a representative of its own set of complexities and issues that highlight technology’s reliance to prosecute targets as a result of the simplicity with which these drones provide.
-A sovereign nation not within the customary battlefield of Afghanistan and Iraq, Yemen was selected as a result of its unique features-it has been host to the targeting of a citizen if America and numerous drones strike.
-These two features appropriate this comparison.
-A lot of opponents to the utilization of unmanned aerial vehicles reference instances of extrajudicial killings and that unmanned aerial vehicles make it simple to kill, even if the Americans are the targets.
+A sovereign nation not within the customary battlefield of Afghanistan and Iraq, Yemen was selected as a result of its unique features-it has been host to the targeting of an American citizen as well as the target of numerous drone strikes.
+These two features make it an appropriate case study. .
+A lot of opponents to the utilization of unmanned aerial vehicles reference instances of extrajudicial killings and that unmanned aerial vehicles make it simple to kill American targets.
 It is therefore here, where the unmanned aerial vehicles began receiving much of their notoriety.

 In pursuit of the people held responsible for the attacks against the US in the year 2001, AUMF was provided by congress in the next days.
 Within this auspices, the president has the privilege to “utilize all the appropriate and necessary force”, against any person giving the function in the safe haven, acts, or any extent of support to al-Qaeda.
 With no limitations to distance and time, the US seeks justice for the people who take part in the US attack.
-From the year 2001 till now, when I am writing this paper, Yemen has hosted about 104 airstrikes.
-2 distinct arguments have been inspired by these attacks as a result- targeting a citizen of America and conducting an attack in a sovereign state not within the customary battlefield.
+From the year 2001 till now, when I am writing this paper, Yemen was targeted with approximately 104 airstrikes.
+Two distinct arguments have been inspired by these attacks as a result of targeting an American citizen.
+The first issue involves targeting an American citizen in a sovereign state with which the United States is not at war and not engaged as in a traditional battlefield. - .
 While I do not get into the details of targeting an American in this thesis, it would be negligent not to address its essence as it relates to the utilization of unmanned aerial vehicles.
-Targeting a citizen of America in any kind unmanned or manned aerial vehicle or via the utilization of direct action, violates the citizens’ human rights in the US more than it does with the implementation of unmanned aerial vehicles.
+The second issue involves whether the targeted individual’s constitutional rights were violated by the use of drones.

 Evolution of drone technology